Career Experiences

 Jacqueline McGuigan – From Legal Secretary to Lawyer

-We at ILSPA believe that, with the right initiative, our students have the potential to reach any goal that they aspire to.
+We at ILSPA(link is external) believe that, with the right initiative, our students have the potential to reach any goal that they aspire to.
 This belief has been supported recently in the case of Jacqueline McGuigan, former Legal Secretary, now Lawyer, who rose to media fame due to a significant employment law case.
 This achievement stands as a testimony to the fact that Legal Secretaries with talent, ambition and motivation have unlimited potential within the legal sector and could even go on to winning cases that are reported in the national news.

 From Secretary to Partner to OBE!